 Facebook, Twitter, and Instagram are popular forums for sharing the details of one’s life with friends, family, and strangers.
 Consequently, it’s not surprising that social media has become an outlet for frustrations—venting to the public can be a satisfying release.
 However, some things should never be discussed on a public media forum for the simple reason that anyone could see it.

 Car accidents and collision injuries are two such cases where the less said, the better.

 How Social Media Can Wreck Your Claim

-Suffering a car accident can be a scary and confusing experience for anyone.
-However, to protect yourself and secure a strong argument for an injury claim, you must know what to do and what not to do in the aftermath of the collision.
+Handling a car accident claim can be a scary and confusing experience for anyone.
+However, to protect yourself and secure a strong argument for an injury claim, you must know what to do after a car wreck and you should avoid doing in the aftermath of the collision.

 It is important to realize that insurance companies will exploit every opportunity they can find to deny or lessen an injury claim—this includes details that you give them via public forums.
 Therefore, an essential rule to follow is to refrain from posting evidence that can be used against you.
 In other words, do not post any details of your accident on any form of social media, because the defense attorney and insurance company will:

 - Demand access to your account.
 A defense attorney has the right to access your public accounts to gather evidence that may pertain to his case.